 London With Kids

 There is so much to do that is child-friendly, educational, and fun in London.
-There are parks and free museums, historical landmarks and entertainment, enough to keep your family busy for months, maybe years!
+There are parks and free museums, historical landmarks, and entertainment to keep your family busy for months, maybe years!

 I’ll stick to my family’s favourites, the things we always enjoyed when we lived in London and visited London.
 If you are visiting London with children I hope you will enjoy them, too.